 - Department of Physics and Applied Materials Science

 Take a look at what’s currently happening in the world of Informatics, Computing, and Cyber Systems.

-We are hiring an open-rank faculty in the area of cybersecurity.
+604642 – Open-rank faculty in the area of cybersecurity.
 More details

 NAU team races to find cybersecurity solutions

 Dr. Fatemeh Afghah receives 2019 US AFRL Young Investigator Award for Autonomous UAV network for Disaster Management

 Dr. Fatemeh Afghah, Assistant Professor at SICCS was one of the 40 young researchers and scientists to receive the 2019 US AFRL Young Investigator Award for Autonomous UAV network for Disaster Management through the Air Force’s Young Investigator Research Program (YIP).
 The Young Investigator Research Program recipients receive a three year grant totaling $450,000 Read more